akashmengji/Akash_Mengji_RTL/README.md

 docker compose run synth

 (Yosys script provided in synth_scripts/synth.tcl).

-The design was functionally verified with Icarus using both standalone and GHCR Docker flows:
+The design was functionally verified with Icarus using GHCR Docker flows:

 docker compose run verif (Icarus in GHCR)